johannschopplich/unlazy/docs/guide/index.md

 4. **Auto Sizes**: Calculates the `sizes` attribute based on display width when `data-sizes="auto"` is set.

+## Browser Compatibility

+unlazy works in all evergreen browsers (Chrome, Firefox, Safari, Edge).
+For browsers without native lazy loading support, images load immediately as a graceful fallback.
+You can check support programmatically using the exported `isLazyLoadingSupported` constant.

 ## SEO

 unlazy detects bots and crawlers, loading full-quality images immediately for proper indexing.
 See [SEO considerations](/guide/seo-considerations).